 One thing to note is that on the back of the contact paper it says that if there is an air bubble that you cannot get out that you can take a pin and gently pierce the center of the bubble and let the air out of that hole by smoothing it towards the hole, or something to that effect(I don’t recommend doing that on any rooms that have lots of moisture though).

 I got my windows done in those two rooms in a matter of twenty or so minutes.
-I liked it so much that I cleaned off the DIY Privacy Glass stuff that I put on our bathroom windows a couple of months ago and put this lace on instead.
+I liked it so much that I did it to every possible window in my house.
 Isn’t it pretty?
 This is what it looks like through the windows.

 Inside.
 It let in so much light that I could not get a good shot of it and part of the room as well.
 Even when using my lighting kit.